kavula818/firebolt/readme.md

 The following actions are supported:

-Enable/Disable Suspend mode:
-The new UI supports enabling and disabling suspend mode option in the UI.
+The UI supports enabling and disabling suspend mode option in the UI.
-- When Suspend mode is enabled, it provides suspend/resume options for Spark and Native apps.
+Suspend mode provides suspend/resume options for Spark and Native apps.
-- For Web apps Suspend mode is not supported.
+For Web apps Suspend mode is not supported.

-- To enable/disable suspend mode, navigate using keyboard or remote or mouse to the "Options" on top the top right corner of UI.
+To enable/disable suspend mode, navigate using keyboard or remote or mouse to the "Options" on top the top right corner of UI.
-- To see menu on the "Options"
+### To see menu on the "Options"
   - on keyboard, press Enter key
   - on mouse, Left click
   - on remote, press OK button
-- To enable/disable Suspend mode
+### To enable/disable Suspend mode
   - Open "Options" on the top right corner
   - Navigate to enable/disable Suspend mode.
 To enable/disable,
     - Press Enter on keyboard